K4R-IAI/NonFoodKG/README.md

 # Disclaimer

-This NonFoodKG is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0/
+This NonFoodKG is made available under the <a href="http://opendatacommons.org/licenses/by/1.0/">Open Data Commons Attribution License</a>.

 This knowledge graph has been created by the <a href="https://ai.uni-bremen.de/">Institute for Artificial Intelligence</a> at the University of Bremen.
 Please contact <a href="https://ai.uni-bremen.de/team/michaela_k%C3%BCmpel">Michaela Kümpel</a> for further info or collaboration: michaela(dot)kuempel(at)uni-bremen(dot)de